How do we treat mast cell activation?

 Individual results can vary; however, getting treatment for MCAS could give you peace of mind and enable you to live a somewhat ‘normal’ life.
 Your symptoms may not disappear entirely, and you may not be able to stop every episode, but you should be able to greatly reduce the impact it has on you and your everyday life.
 The sooner you seek treatment for this condition, the sooner you will be able to start feeling better and even a little more back to normal.

-Get in touch with Dr. Karim Dhanani and the team at the Centre for Biological Medicine in Richmond Hill, ON if you’d like information on mast cell activation syndrome and the available treatment options.
+Getting Started Get in touch with Karim Dhanani and the team at the Centre for Biological Medicine if you’d like information on mast cell activation syndrome and the available treatment options.
 We are proud to use cutting-edge technology in an environmentally safe and focused facility.
 Contact us today to schedule your consultation and get started!